aparekh02/stampededetection_openvino/README.md

 # stampededetection_openvino
-Utilizing OpenVINO's yolo11m to detection number of people within the room to assist in stampede detection &amp; prevention.
+Utilizing OpenVINO's yolo11m to detection humans within a footage of video and then calculating the percentage of occupation based on legal codes.
+If above the capacity, a risk factor is associated from research-proven metrics.